 The overall organizational scheme of the book is based on a contextual model of intercultural communication.
-The model is based on the idea that, whenever people from different cultures come together and exchange verbal and nonverbal messages, they do so within a variety of contexts, including a cultural, microcultural, environmental, sociorelational, and perceptual context.
+The model is based on the idea that whenever people from different cultures come together and exchange verbal and nonverbal messages, they do so in a variety of contexts, including cultural, microcultural, environmental, sociorelational, and perceptual.
 The model is conceptually and graphically consistent and is presented in Chapter 1.
-The organizational scheme of the Seventh Edition is consistent with the earlier editions, but many substantive revisions have been incorporated.
-The role of modern technology and its impact on intercultural communication has also been added to many chapters.
+The organizational scheme of the eighth edition is consistent with earlier editions, but many substantive revisions have been incorporated.
+The role of modern technology and its impact on intercultural communication has been added to many chapters.
 Each chapter has been revised and updated to include the most recent research in the field.